giovanniiapaolo/simple-counter/README.md

-A simple tool for counting things and keeping track of numbers
+A simple tool for counting things and keeping track of numbers.

 <!-- Note -->